 - Hydroxyamfetamine 1% drops can also be instilled to both eyes but it is necessary to wait at least 48 hours after performing the cocaine test.
 The drops stimulate the release of noradrenaline (norepinephrine) from postganglionic nerves and cause dilation of the pupil (similar to that in the unaffected eye) if these nerves are intact.
 Hence, a first- or second-order nerve lesion will result in dilation but no dilation occurs with third-order (postganglionic) lesions.

 Horner's syndrome is a physical sign.
 Management involves diagnosis of the underlying condition and treatment as appropriate.

 Johann Friedrich Horner (1831-1886) was a Swiss ophthalmologist.
 He was made Professor of Ophthalmology in Zurich in 1873.
-He described the syndrome that bears his name in 1869.
+He described the syndrome that bears his name in 1869 although it was reported by others in earlier animal and human studies .
 In France it is called Bernard-Horner syndrome, adding the name of Claude Bernard.
 Horner's other achievements included the observation that red-green colour blindness is transferred to males through the female line.

 Bazari F, Hind M, Ong YE; Horner's syndrome - not to be sneezed at.
 Lancet.
 2010 Feb 27375(9716):776.

 Chopra NR, Jones DA, Gadi N, et al; Sudden onset of pain in the eye and blurring of vision.
 BMJ.
 2009 Jan 21338:a3111. doi: 10.1136/bmj.a3111.